 Strategies based on assumptions – those leap of faith assumptions.
 Strategies based on analogy is a bad way to strategize.

-Genchi Gembutsu – go and see for yourself so you have a deep firsthand knowledge.
-Gembetsu, the developer at Toyota, drove a minivan around the contiguous United States to get a feel for the product he was designing for his customers.
+Genchi Gembutsu – go and see for yourself so you have deep firsthand knowledge.
+Gembetsu, a developer at Toyota, drove a minivan around the contiguous United States to get a feel for the product he was designing for his customers.

-Early conversations should be to understand our potential customer and what problems they have.
+Early conversations should be to understand our potential customers and what problems they have.